 - Sober Living/Recovery House:Time length based on individual needs and financial situations.
 No limitation on length of stay at sober livings or recovery houses.
 Transitional living facilities where individuals work back into the normal flow of life, usually after completing inpatient treatment

 - Partial Hospitalization Outpatient Treatment: 5-8 hours a day of group sessions, therapy and one-on-one counseling

 - Intensive Outpatient Treatment: 3 hours a day, 3-5 times a week of group sessions, therapy and on-on-one counseling

 - Part-time Outpatient Treatment:At least one hour a day, 1-3 times a week.
 Additional support gained through small groups and counseling.
 Usually after an individual has completed other forms of treatment and has achieved some length of sobriety

-Individual issues and personal needs will help to determine which treatment center and level of care is the right fit.
+Individual issues and personal needs will help determine which treatment center and level of care are the right fit.
 Addiction treatment centers and facilities have representatives that can explain the program and recommend the right level of care.
 Treatment is the only way for most addicts and alcoholics to separate themselves from a life of depression and pain.
 Recovery is a gift, and treatment is the first step to getting on the path to reaping the benefits of sobriety.
 When an addict gets sober it reconnects them with their inner self and helps to mend broken relationships with family members and loved ones.